Matthias247/rfcs/text/0000-run-to-completion-async-fn.md

 `#[completion] async fn` will also introduce an async function type which behaves more similar to normal functions than current `async fn`s do.
-It might therefore have been interesting to see `#[completion] async fn` as the new "default" async function type.
+It might therefore have been interesting to see `#[completion] async fn` as the new "default" async function type - which might be the mostly used function type used by application writers in the end.
 However this is not possible anymore, since `async fn` is already stabilized.

 And while the introduction of another type of async function type sounds like as an additional complexity at first, it also has its benefits: